Rape Culture Dialogue

-The University of the Free State – through its Division of Student Affairs Social Support Office, hosted an event titled ‘Rape Culture Dialogue’ across all its campuses from 23 to 25 April 2025.
+The University of the Free State (UFS) – through its Division of Student Affairs, Social Support Office – hosted a multi-campus event titled ‘Rape Culture Dialogue’ from 23 to 25 April 2025.
+The dialogue formed part of the university’s broader commitment to fostering safe, inclusive, and supportive learning environments across all its campuses.

 Addressing Rape Culture and the Importance of Mental Health Support